caas-team/sparrow/README.md

 helm -n sparrow upgrade -i sparrow oci://ghcr.io/caas-team/charts/sparrow --version 1.0.0 --create-namespace
 ```

 The default settings are suitable for a local configuration.
-With the default Helm values, the sparrow loader uses a checks configuration provided in a ConfigMap (the `file` loader is used).
+With the default Helm values, the sparrow loader uses a checks' configuration provided in a ConfigMap (the `file` loader is used).
 Define the `checksConfig` section to set the ConfigMap.

-To be able to load the checks configuration during the runtime dynamically, the sparrow loader needs to be set to type `http`.

 Use the following configuration values to use a runtime configuration by the `http` loader: